manvirag/tech_learning_tinkering/hld/concepts_backup/big_data_hadoop_spark_hdfs/readme.md

     ![alt text](image-3.png)

-3. what is apache iceberg learn about this -> i guess create sql type table , but in s3.
+3. what is apache iceberg learn about this -> i guess create sql type table , but in s3 suitable for high data set.

 Hadoop More Details: → hdfs + mapreduce + processing ( Batch processing )